-Learning an instrument allows pupils to express themselves and grow in self-confidence whilst developing other skills such as hand and eye coordination, spatial and social skills, and self-reliance and develop better memories.
-Visit the Surrey Music Hub to find out more about the benefits of learning music and resources to help students develop their musical skills and knowledge
+Learning an instrument allows children and young people to express themselves and grow in self-confidence whilst developing other skills such as: hand and eye coordination, spatial and social skills, and self-reliance and develop better memories.
+Visit the Surrey Music Hub to find out more about the benefits of learning music and see information for students.

 Surrey Arts and Stringbabies Ltd. have come together to offer Surrey's schools and young children a fun way to learn stringed instruments.
-Currently, in a number of schools in the county, the programme is available county-wide for children between three and seven years.
-Email firstname.lastname@example.org for more information or if your school is interested in introducing the programme.
+Currently, in a number of schools in the county, the programme is available county-wide for children between 3 and 7 years.

 Our expert tutors help 15,000 children and young people in Surrey to learn to sing and play all sorts of different musical instruments by visiting schools to give one-to-one or small group instrumental lessons.
 Our Surrey Arts film gives to an idea of what our music lessons offer.